buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 			* GC and MS indicators in top right of screen should soon say 'ready'
 	    1. Wait at least 24 hours before running samples on GCMS
 			* This allows for any contaminating air in system to be purged
+1. Run leak check procedure
 1. Run GCMS tuning proceedure
-2. Run leak check procedure
-3. Load a method or create a new method
+1. Load a method or create a new method
 	* Make sure that GC and MS are heating up to the method's specified temps
 	* A batch file can then be created if needed

+ OR

+ 1. Click Auto-startup.

 ***